MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD04_DEMO.md

         return Content(result.ToString());
 ```

-15. Ensure that the cursor is at the end of the **Mult** action code block, press Enter, and then type the following code.
+15. Ensure that the cursor is at the end of the **Mult** action code block, press Enter twice, and then type the following code.

   ```cs
         [HttpGet("Divide/{param?}")]
         public IActionResult DivideByTen(int param)
         {
         }
 ```
 16. In the **DivideByTen** action code block, type the following code.